pphongsavath03/ReadME_generator/README.md

   ## Installation

-  no installation reqiured
+  please run program in terminal in VS code using node

   ## Usage

-  Use the terminal in VS code and use node index.js
+  n/a

   ## License